laurenbenichou/SRCCON-2017-scenarios/scenarios/additional/10-passwords-exposed-2.md

 ### The Twist 😱😱😱😱😱

-The CEO of the magazine wants to be as transparent as possible in this matter, and publish all information that you have gathered.
+The EIC of the magazine wants to be as transparent as possible in this matter, and leaves it up to you to deal with this.